 - an identifier of UE (i.e. SUPI or GPSI), if available and the subscription does not applies to a group of UE(s) or any UE; and

 - information about the AF acknowledgement within the "ackResult" attribute that shall contain result status of the application relocation as "afStatus" attribute.
-If the "afStatus" attribute sets to "SUCCESS", the N6 traffic routing information associated to the target DNAI may be included as "trafficRoute" attribute and, if the "EnEDGE" feature is supported, an indication that buffering of uplink traffic to the target DNAI is needed may be included as "upBuffInd" attribute.
+If the "afStatus" attribute sets to "SUCCESS", the N6 traffic routing information associated to the target DNAI may be included as "trafficRoute" attribute and, if the "EnEDGE" feature is supported, an indication that buffering of uplink traffic to the target DNAI is needed may be included as "upBuffInd" attribute and EAS IP replacement information may be included as "easIpReplaceInfos" attribute.
 If the application relocation is not completed on time, the "afStatus" attribute shall set to the corresponding failure cause.

 Upon the reception of an HTTP POST request with AckOfNotify data structure as request body, the SMF shall send an HTTP "204 No Content" response for a succesfull processing.